 However, this attitude of change on the part of older adults does not correspond to a progressive awareness in society that we are invariably and irreversibly entering a new type of society, where in addition to many older adults, there will be many, many centenarians and where there will be few, very few children.
 And where there will also be family figures and roles that will tend to disappear, such as "brother", "cousin", "uncle", "nephew", among others.
-Intergenerational links will be strengthened between grandparents and grandchildren, between great-grandparents and great-grandchildren, and even between great-grandparents and great-grandchildren.
+Intergenerational links will be strengthened between grandparents and grandchildren, between great-grandparents and great-grandchildren.
 New, complex and sudden realities (Widmer, 2006).